ajoherron/ajoherron.github.io/_pages/markdown.md

 Animal Enthusiast
 ======
-I have a lovely cat named Vlad.
-He enjoys playing fetch with index cards and disrupting my coding when it's almost his dinner time.
-Vlad has earned a well-deserved reputation as a world-class sleeper.
-Notably, he has a penchant for curling up in sinks, a skill that never fails to impress.
+I have a lovely cat named Vlad who particularly enjoys playing fetch with balled-up index cards.
+He's earned a well-deserved repuation as a world class sleeper, with a particular talent for turning any sink into a bed.

 <style>
   .centered-image {